Jay Jay Garvi Gujarāt

-"Jay Jay Garvi Gujarāt" (Note: /gu/; "Victory to Proud Gujarat") is a poem written by Gujarati poet Narmadashankar Dave in 1873.
+"Jay Jay Garvi Gujarāt" (Note: /gu/; lit.
+'Victory to Proud Gujarat') is a poem written by Gujarati poet Narmadashankar Dave in 1873.
 It is used as a state anthem during ceremonies of the Government of Gujarat.

 Composition

 Narmad is considered the first modern Gujarati writer.
 He wrote the poem in 1873 as the foreword of his first Gujarati dictionary, Narmakosh.

 In this poem, Narmad epitomises the sense of pride in the region by identifying the region of Gujarati people.
 He delineates the boundary within which the Gujarati-speaking population live: Ambaji in the north; Pavagadh in the east; Kunteshwar Mahadev near Vapi in the south; and Somnath, Dwarka in the west.
 This region mentioned by him now forms modern-day Gujarat, the western state of India.
 At the end of the poem, Narmad gives hope to the people of Gujarat that the dark clouds is lifting, and a new dawn is about to emerge.

 In 2011, the composition sung by various Gujarati singers was released by the Government of Gujarat.